Ischia and Naples

 We spent the afternoon relaxing by the pool and checking e-mails and then ate a rather disappointing dinner in the hotel, but we couldn't face the walk down and then back up the hill if we had gone in search of another restaurant.

 Next day, we headed down to the port and took a walk along the beach.
 It was a long and tiring walk so after some liquid refreshment, we took the water taxi back to the port.

 A walk on the beach followed by a ride on the water taxi back to the port

 In the afternoon, we lazed around the hotel and worked on our blog, which had fallen behind during our stay in Sorrento.
 That evening we walked back to the port for dinner, admiring the super yachts moored in the bay.
 The "Ocean Pearl" moored as we walked down and we admired it's futuristic lines.
 For between $140,000 and $160,000 per week (for up to twelve people, so not that bad) you can charter this boat.
 (We know because we looked it up on the internet.)

 The "Ocean Pearl" - you can charter it for about $20,000 per day.

 Walking down to the port for dinner (it was a windy evening) and the port by night when we walked back later that evening We had a very stormy night with thunder, lightning and the all special effects, but by the morning the storm had blown itself out and we were ready for our next and last stop in Italy, Naples.

 Naples and Herculaneum

 We went exploring and Naples is everything you would expect in a big city.
 Busy, noisy, dirty (VERY dirty), too much traffic, too much of everything.
-Not perhaps our favourite city but one wanted to see and there were a couple of places we wanted to visit in and around Naples.
+Not perhaps our favorite city but one wanted to see and there were a couple of places we wanted to visit in and around Naples

 Naples with Vesuvius looming ominously in the distance